-i.
+j.
 Child Molestation in the Second Degree, Penalties: RSMo 566.068

 - i.
 A person commits the offense of child molestation in the second degree if he or she: - 1.
 Subjects a child who is less than twelve years of age to sexual contact; or - 2.
-Being more than four years older than a child who is less than seventeen years of age, subjects the child to sexual contact and the offense is an aggravated sexual offense. - ii.
+Being over four years older than a child less than seventeen years old, subjects the child to sexual contact, and the offense is an aggravated sexual offense. - ii.
 The offense of child molestation in the second degree is a class B felony.